OpenSuSE Man Pages

 an invalid password, the client software will attempt to contact

-the master KDC, in case the user's password has just been
+the primary KDC, in case the user's password has just been

 changed, and the updated database has not been propagated to the